AmeliaTYR/ip/docs/UserGuide.md

 Basic commands to use the program

 ### Bring up help guide: `help`
-Displays a list of commands tootie understands
+Displays a list of commands tootie understands, or search for a specific command for the command description

-Format: `help`
+Format: `help [COMMAND]`

+* `COMMAND` is a command the user may specifically search for.
+If no command matching the search command is found an error message will be displayed.
+* The command can have no arguments, and will print the full list of commands

 Example of usage:

 `help`

+`help full`

+`help list`

 Expected outcome:

+for the full list of commands
 ```
-help
+help full
 ─────── ✱*.｡:｡✱*.:｡✧*.｡✰*.:｡✧*.｡:｡*.｡✱ ───────
 Here is the list of commands I understand:

 help: displays a list of commands tootie understands
+  or search for a specific command for the command description
+  Parameters:  help [COMMAND]
   Example:  help
+  Example:  help filter

 filepath: Display file paths of save files
   Example:  filepath